$page = getRequestValue("page");

 08.04.2009 | Route: Normanton-Lawn Hill NP | km travelled: 395

 The next morning brought a beautiful sunrise.
 And flies.
 And a broken rooftop.
 Our camper was fitted with a pop-top that one simply had to pull back down.
 Easier said then done.
 Since it did not budge when Markus tried on his own, Martina added her weight too to finally get it to move.
-Only after having moved it half the distance did we notice that the back cross instead of folding onto itself had instead pushed outwards and now did not move again at all.
+Only after having moved it half the distance did we notice that the back cross instead of folding onto itself had instead pushed outwards and now did not

 After a lot of swearing, kicking stones and car tyres, hysterical fits on Martinas part and visions of driving the next 160km with an open roof at 10km/h, Markus decided to try to unscrew the broken part.
 An hour later he had managed to remove it with his leatherman and we were ready to go.